 The .cern top-level domain is a closed domain for the exclusive use of CERN and its affiliates.

-.cern domains are to be used as an operational tool for the Organization.
+.cern domains are to be used as an operational tool for web applications of the Organization.
 As such, they are not intended for individual or personal use.

 All applications for .cern domains need to be proposed by an applicant and supported by a sponsor before they will be considered by the TLDB.